rvagg/bole/README.md

 * Newline separated JSON output to arbitrary streams
 * Any number of output streams, each with configurable minimum log-levels
 * Fast short-circuit where no loggers are configured for the log-level, effectively making log statements a noop where they don't output
+* Sub-logger to split a logger for grouping types of events, such as individual HTTP request

 ## API